Visit the gracious 1794 Georgian style brick mansion of...

 Dating back to the 1820s, this restaurant and inn is a haunted hot spot.
 From men who worked nearby to a young girl in Victorian-style clothing, customers and guests at the inn have experienced apparitions in various areas around the property.

-As the historic home of General Edward Hand, the sound of footsteps and muffled conversations have been reported at Rock Ford Plantation.
+As the historic home of General Edward Hand, the sound of footsteps and muffled conversations have been reported at Historic Rock Ford.
 Going beyond noises and apparitions, visitors have reported “phantom smells” – from tobacco smoke to food cooking in the kitchen.

 Franklin & Marshall College